Young fruit trees usually need staking to grow straight and encourage root establishment.

 Mistakes to avoid for successful staking

-- Over-tightening ties and strangling the trunk, preventing the tree from swaying slightly and developing properly.
+• Tightening the ties too much, strangling the trunk and preventing the tree from swaying slightly and thriving properly.

-- Forgetting to remove the stake and tie after 2 years maximum, which ends up hindering growth and proper root system development.
+• Forgetting to remove the stake and tie after two years maximum, which can hinder growth and proper root system development.